corstian/digital-garden/notes/software/Model - View - ViewModel (MVVM).md

 The main challenge with a proper MVVM implementation is not directly coupling the viewmodel to the views.
 This can happen in multiple subtle ways:
 - Providing hard-coded control instances from the viewmodel to the views
+- Directly talking to view controls from the viewmodel
+- Manually loading in views from viewmodels
 -